-TA290A,B,C Projects in Theatre 3-9 lab hrs/wk, 1-3 cr.
+TA290A,B,C Projects in Theater 3-9 lab hrs/wk, 1-3 cr.

-Presents an advanced, designed, independent project associated with an area in theatre arts.
-Includes developing a contract with a theatre arts instructor related to the course content.
-May be repeated for up to 6 credits.
-Prerequisite: A minimum of one course in TA190 and consent of instructor.
+Presents an advanced, designed, independent project associated with an area in theater arts.
+Includes developing a contract with a theater arts instructor related to the course content.
+Course may be repeated for a maximum of six credits.
+Prerequisite: Minimum of one course in TA190 and consent of instructor.
 F, W, Sp